The NICHQ Vanderbilt Assessment Scale for Parents

 Use Template

-What is the NICHQ Vanderbilt Assessment Scale for Parents?
+What is the NICHQ Vanderbilt Assessment Scale?

-What the assessment scale will attempt to pinpoint is if ADHD is affecting a child’s academic performance and general behavior.
-The scale has a questionnaire with items related to possible anxiety, depression, impatience, defiance, and more.
+The NICHQ Vanderbilt Assessment Scale (Parent Informant) assessment attempts to pinpoint whether ADHD affects a child's behaviors and performance.
+It has a questionnaire with items related to possible anxiety, depression, impatience, defiance, and more.
+It comes in two versions: one for teachers and one for parents.

 Printable NICHQ Vanderbilt Assessment Scale for Parents